Managing Consultant with Project Management Skills Salary

 Pay Difference by Location

-San Francisco offers some of the highest pay in the country for Managing Consultants with Project Management skills, 22 percent above the national average.
+Home to some of the best pay for Managing Consultants with Project Management skills, San Francisco offers exceptional salaries, 22 percent above the national average.
 Managing Consultants with Project Management skills will also find cushy salaries in Houston (+20 percent), Boston (+4 percent), Chicago (+3 percent), and New York (+2 percent).
-With compensation 5 percent below the national average, Washington is not known for hefty paychecks and actually represents the lowest-paying market.
+The lowest-paying market is Washington, which sits 5 percent below the national average.

 Key Stats for Managing Consultant